24/7 Crisis Hotline 650-579-0350

 For People who are feeling depressed, suicidal – or who just want to talk to someone about problems they’re facing – StarVista’s 24/7 hotline 650-579-0350 offers a safe an anonymous place for people to explore feelings, concerns, vent frustrations, clarify problems and get referrals.

-Teen Website and Chat Room
+Teen Website and Chat Services

-StarVista’s Crisis Center’s website and chat room onyourmind.net provides support to teens by teens.
+StarVista’s Crisis Center’s website and chat onyourmind.net provides support to teens by teens.
 The website provides information on mental health and local community resources 24 hours a day.
 Youth can ask questions via email, and answers will be posted on the site.
 Teens can talk to a trained peer counselor through our trained youth volunteers in “real time.”
-The chatroom is run by youth from San Mateo County and supervised by an adult at all times.
+The chat is run by youth from San Mateo County and supervised by an adult at all times.

 Crisis Center staff perform free mental health presentations at schools and in the community throughout San Mateo County each year to both students and adults.
 These interactive workshops cover topics including mental health, suicide myths and facts, risk factors, warning signs, and how to talk to someone who is suicidal.
 To schedule a presentation, you can call 650-579-0359 x29.